vickenstein/mongoose-association/README.md

 })
 assemblySchema.belongsTo('Part')
 ```
 `polymorphic` is last type of relation, and it is most similar of to `belongsTo`, with the exception that more than one model can be associated.
 A `localField` is required for polymorphic association because `mongoose-association` doesn't pick favors auto generation.
-Though the `foreignKey` is inferred from the `localField` as **vehicleId**. polymorphic also generates an additional schema property storing the document type `modelName` this property is auto generated using the `foreignKey` as **vehicleIdType**
+Though the `foreignField` is inferred from the `localField` as **vehicleId**. polymorphic also generates an additional schema property storing the document type `modelName` this property is auto generated using the `foreignField` as **vehicleIdType**
 ```javascript
 const partSchema = new Schema() partSchema.hasMany('Assembly')